nickaplan/precip-interpolator/README.md

 ***
 The interpolate.py script and GNU Make Makefile are part of an automated workflow of precipitation data from field to stakeholder.
 Data from the sensors are delivered to a USDA server via telecom, which runs with a task scheduler on the server.
 The script in this repository is a tool that can be used in making management of rangelands more precise, and will serve to produce a visualization of evidence to support science-based decisions to help achieve objectives for agricultural production and conservation in rangelands with highly variable precipitation regimes.

-### Specific Python Packages Required for the Workflow are listed and included in the Earth Analytics Python Environment (https://github.com/earthlab/earth-analytics-python-env)
+### Specific Python Packages Required for the Workflow are listed and included in the Earth Analytics Python Environment (https://www.earthdatascience.org/workshops/setup-earth-analytics-python/)

-Specifically, I used this list of packages: import os import sys import math
+Specifically, from this environment I used this list of packages: import os import sys import math